 Great Places to Stay in Las Vegas with Kids

 Las Vegas has no shortage of hotels.
 The city boasts more hotel rooms than any other in the US, but finding family friendly accommodation options can be a bit of a tricky business.

-Stay here for: On property access to Blue Man Group & the Venetian Gondolas, and easy access to the Fashion Show Mall, and Siegfried & Roy’s Secret Garden.
+Stay here for: On property access to the Venetian Gondolas, on of the the fun things to do in Las Vegas with kids, and easy access to the Fashion Show Mall, and Siegfried & Roy’s Secret Garden.

 Stay here for: Destination worthy pool decks, the Shark Reef Aquarium, close proximity to the airport, and the free shuttle to Excalibur.